henry2004y/Ganymede/ulfwaves.md

 The lowest threshold corresponds to wave-vectors perpendicular to the background magnetic field.

+[^slow_mode]: After reading [Southwood & Kivelson, 1993][SouthwoodKivelson1993] and [Hasegawa 1969][HASEGAWA1969] carefully, I think Schwartz falsely claimed this in his [review paper][Schwartz1997].
+Under the CGL framework, even though the slow mode and mirror mode shares the antiphase relation between thermal pressure (or more exactly, perpendicular thermal pressure) and magnetic pressure, they are not the same: the CGL fluid theory predicts *oscillations* in the perpendicular direction for mirror mode when the fluid instability conditions is not met, while the slow mode cannot propagate in the perpendiclar direction at all!

 ### Mirror Mode

+Back to the 1960s, people found a new type of instability when conducting experiments on ohmic heating of a plasma by means of a current directed along an intense magnetic field.
+This instability cannot be explained by ideal MHD, and [Rudakov & Sagdeyev][Rudakov1961] explained its physics in a paper written in Russian.

+In 1967, Masayoshi Tajiri derived a kinetic description of the mirror mode when considering the propagation of linear hydromagnetic waves in a collisionless plasma under homogeneous background.
+The key difference when compared against the CGL fluid approach is that is mirror mode is shown to be an **non-oscillating** mode with vanishing real part of the frequency.
+Under proper conditions, the non-oscillating wave causes the mirror instability in the direction nearly **perpendicular** to a magnetic field.

+In 1969, Akira Hasegawa extend the kinetic theory to a nonuniform medium which takes magnetic field gradient and finite-Larmor-radius effect into account.

 The mirror mode is unusual in that it has zero frequency in the plasma rest frame.[^mirror_prop] Since it originates from slow mode, the density and magnetic field fluctuations are in strict anti-phase.